About GW ETDs

 4. Increased control

 You can control the availability of your thesis/dissertation by choosing:

 - To embargo it (i.e. to make it unavailable to anyone for a specified period of time).
 For instance, you want to patent an invention revealed in your dissertation or secure a contract to publish a book based on your dissertation

 - Or to make it available to interested readers worldwide

 The only potential disadvantage of publishing an ETD is that some publishers may not want to publish a work that is already published on the Internet.
 However, when this problem exists, it is usually manageable. (see Publisher Issues)

 5. Increased understanding of electronic publishing

-You will advance your knowledge and skills in electronic publishing by creating your thesis/dissertation as an electronic document (or set of electronic documents) and publishing your work online through the ETD website.
+You will advance your knowledge and skills in electronic publishing by creating your thesis/dissertation as an electronic document (or set of electronic documents) and publishing your work online through the ProQuest ETD Administrator.

 Networked Digital Library of Theses and Dissertations (NDLTD): Provides resources for researchers, authors and thesis advisors.